SergeJohanns/desyl/README.md

 user-provided or one of the files in `examples/`, e.g. `build/apps/desyl examples/swap.sep` produces the example above.

+## Usage

+The basic synopsis of desyl is `desyl [-v | -g] <specification>`.
+Essentially, to synthesise a program for a specification in the file `specification-file.sep`, simply run `desyl specification-file.sep`, to get verbose logging use the `-v` flag, and to perform guided synthesis use the `-g` flag.

+During guided synthesis DeSyL will repeatedly output the current goal and prompt the user for the name of a rule.
+Once given, DeSyL will use said rule to perform the next proof step, report the number of subderivations (multiple possible applications of the rule that can backtrack) and proceed similarly for each subderivation.
+To skip an unsuitable subderivation that should be backtracked from, simply use `Skip`.

 ## Features

 Aside from synthesising basic combinations of reading from/writing to pointers,